Krx-xnA/Superstore-Dataset-Analysis/01_README.md

 # SuperstoreDatasetAnalysis_queries
-Performed sales analysis using SQL on Superstore dataset from Kaggle utilizing window functions and aggregations.
+Performed sales analysis using SQL on the Superstore dataset from Kaggle, utilizing window functions and aggregations.

 🛠 Tools Used
 - MySQL